 Although the percentage of people who declaw their cats is dwindling, more veterinarians who offer the surgery give their clients the option to use a laser for the incision.
 Is laser declawing the right choice for you and your cat?
 We’ve put together a list of the pros and cons to help you make the decision.

 What Are the Pros of Laser Declawing Your Cat?

 Traditional declawing methods use a scalpel to remove the first segment of your cat’s toe bones, where the claws are located.
 The wounds are then closed using surgical glue or stitches.
 The cat’s feet are bandaged throughout the recovery.

-Proponents of laser declawing say that this method is more humane.
+One of the benefits of laser declawing a cat is that this method is considered more humane.
 Lasers have been used instead of scalpels for surgeries in pets and humans for decades.
 This method uses a laser beam to cut through the bone and remove the cat’s claws.
 Specialists say that this method is less painful because it severs and cauterizes the nerve endings

 Fewer complications arise from laser declawing surgery because of the lack of an open wound.
 The laser cauterizes the incision, which minimizes the chance of infection during recovery.
 Because the laser is more precise than a scalpel, this method reduces swelling during recovery.
 Veterinary surgeons who prefer laser declawing say that it lessens the amount of time it takes to recover.

 - Minimizes bleeding